LeaderNess · IFS Inner Work

 MCPI-44 items 16, 22

-Fear of Performing — Core belief: I must prove my worth through achievement
+Fear of Performing — Not Good Enough — Core belief: I must prove my worth through achievement

 Relational wound (I must earn love) vs. ontological wound (I am the defect).